 The Best Rabbit Hay Feeders: Buyers Guide

 Just throwing hay into your rabbit’s cage every day is not going to be an effective way to keep them fed and healthy.
-You may not have realized how much thought actually needs to go into this issue.
-As you need to make sure there is no risk of your rabbit getting sick or injured due to their hay feeder.
+You may not have realized how much thought actually needs to go into this issue!
+It’s important to make sure there is no risk of your rabbit getting sick or injured due to their hay feeder.

 There are a few options for feeding your rabbit their hay.
 The most common type is known as a rabbit hay rack.
 Pet stores will sell several different varieties of these.
 Another option would be to make one yourself.
 You can even order fancy ones from online boutiques.
 Ultimately, it depends on how your cage or enclosure is set up and what works best for your rabbit.